steffest/BassoonTracker/readme.md

 **Player**
-If you want to integrate the Bassoontracker playback routines in your own website, check out the "Standalone Player" examples in the "[player](https://github.com/steffest/BassoonTracker/tree/master/player)" directory or visit the [live Player demo](http://www.stef.be/bassoontracker/player/).
+If you want to integrate the BassoonTracker playback routines in your own website, check out the "Standalone Player" examples in the "[player](https://github.com/steffest/BassoonTracker/tree/master/player)" directory or visit the [live Player demo](http://www.stef.be/bassoontracker/player/).